 In addition to having quality motorcycle insurance coverage, follow the motorcycle anti-theft strategies below to help prevent theft and keep your ride from becoming a statistic:

-- At home, don’t park your motorcycle in easily visible locations.
-Whenever possible, park your motorcycle in a locked garage.
-If thieves don’t see your motorcycle, it won’t be an easy target.
-If you must park outside, cover your motorcycle with a plain cloth or tarp, not a cover with a cycle logo emblazoned on it – that just announces to thieves what is hidden beneath the cover.
+At home, park your bike in a garage with the garage door locked, if possible.
+If thieves don’t see it, they don't know it exists.
+If you need to park outside, it’s a good idea to cover your motorcycle with a plain cloth or tarp, not a cover with a cycle logo emblazoned on it—you’re just advertising to thieves what’s hidden beneath.

-- If you’re parking in a public lot, pick the safest spot.
-Park where you can easily see your motorcycle from a window or door or near a security camera.
-At night, park in a well-lit portion of the lot.
+When leaving your bike in a parking lot, select the safest spot.
+Park near a security camera or where you can easily see your motorcycle from a window or door.
+At night, park in a well-lit area of the lot.

-- Always remove your key from the ignition.
-It would take a thief less than 60 seconds to ride off with your motorcycle if you leave the key in the ignition.
+Always remove your key from the ignition, no matter how soon you’ll return to your motorcycle.
+It takes a thief less than 60 seconds to steal your bike if you leave the key in it.

-- Uniquely mark and then photograph your motorcycle.
-If your motorcycle is stolen, you will have identifying evidence to aid in the return of your bike.
+Uniquely mark your motorcycle, and then photograph your ride.
+If the bike is stolen, you’ll have identifying evidence that might help in getting it back.

 An alarm going off is enough of a theft deterrent to keep most thieves from committing the crime.
 Plus, the sound lets you know something is wrong and calls others’ attention to your bike.